sfaz/Face-Generation-DCGAN/README.md

 # Face-Generation-DCGAN
-Implementation of DCGAN for face generation.
+Implementation of DCGAN for fake face generation.